chocolatey/choco-wiki/QuickDeployment/QuickDeploymentEnvironment.md

 ### 1.5.1.
 What does the QDE (Quick Deployment Environment) include?

-* Repository Server - Nexus (configured w/repositories)
+* Repository Server - Nexus (pre-configured with repositories)
-* Automation Pipelines - Jenkins w/Internalizer Jobs
+* Automation Pipelines - Jenkins (pre-configured with internalizer jobs)
 * Chocolatey Central Management
 * Package Builder / Package Internalizer
 * All the goodness of that sweet, sweet automation in Chocolatey.